March 08, 2018

 The article also highlights Mr. Buchweitz’s previous victories in a series of similar cases in the Hamptons section of New York that concluded in 2016 following a favorable opinion from the Second Circuit Court of Appeals, as well as Weil’s victory in a similar case in Tenafly, New Jersey that concluded in 2006 after the Supreme Court declined to hear the case following a ruling in Weil’s favor by the Third Circuit Court of Appeals.

-In addition to Mr. Buchweitz, the Weil team also includes retired partner Robert Sugarman, counsel David Yolkut, Jessie Mishkin and Jacob Ebin, and associates Greg Chafuen, Kaela Dahan, Tracy Ederer, Matthew Friedenberg, Jonathan Gartner, Michael Nagelberg, Melissa Rutman, Nigar Shaikh, Robert Taylor and Alyson Warhit.
+In addition to Mr. Buchweitz, the Weil team also includes retired partner Robert Sugarman, counsel David Yolkut, Jessie Mishkin and associates Greg Chafuen, Kaela Dahan, Tracy Ederer, Matthew Friedenberg, Jonathan Gartner, Michael Nagelberg, Melissa Rutman, Nigar Shaikh, Robert Taylor and Alyson Warhit.